U.S. Route 40: Pennsylvania

 US 40 enters Pennsylvania at West Alexander.
-It closely parallels I-70 from West Virginia until it reaches Washington where it follows Chestnut St, Jefferson Avenue and Maiden Street.
+It closely parallels I-70 from West Virginia until it reaches Washington where it follows Chestnut Street, Jefferson Avenue and Maiden Street.
 In Washington, US 40 passes to the south of Washington & Jefferson College.
 Following Maiden Street out of town, the road turns southeast toward the town of California.
-A short limited access highway in California and West Brownsville provides an approach to the Lane Bane Bridge across the Monongahela River.
+A short limited-access highway in California and West Brownsville provides an approach to the Lane Bane Bridge across the Monongahela River.
 From here, the road continues southeast to Uniontown.